Tengwar Handbook

 Full Mode for English

 English can be transcribed using a Full Mode where each vowel is represented by a distinct tengwa.
-See the section on the Beleriand mode for details.
+This mode is available as the Westron Orthographic in Tecendil.

 See this analysis.